omarobaisi/Onwebs/README.md

 # Onwebs

-This is the source code for Onwebs which was a client of mine, designed using Figma and built using HTML, CSS and JS.
+This is the source code for Onwebs which was a client, designed using Figma and built using HTML, CSS and JS.
 The live website can be viewed at https://onwebs.netlify.app/.

 **IMPORTANT:** The design of this website is copyrighted and all rights are reserved.